 Avesta Housing owned a set of 20 rental apartments originally built in the 1970s in Falmouth, Maine and designed for low-income elderly persons or individuals with disability.
 All the units qualify for Section 8 rental assistance and are occupied.

 The existing apartments were worn and needed a complicated matrix of renovations, including new cabinetry, flooring, sinks, trim, and toilets.
 In addition, Avesta Housing had the opportunity to build 19 new apartments on site to help address the high demand for senior housing in Falmouth.
 The construction needed to create better accessibility, community areas, and a design that would fit into the context of Falmouth village.

-Residents needed to sleep in their beds every night throughout the renovation project, and that required minimal disruption to the site while replacing cabinets, flooring, and bath fixtures.
-We knew we’d need to upgrade ventilation systems and insulation in each unit and increase water conservation with new low-flow fixtures.
+The renovation required that residents would be able to sleep in their beds every night throughout the project, so we designed an upgrade process that would inflict minimal disruption to the site while replacing cabinets, flooring, and bath fixtures.
+We also made sure to upgrade the fresh air ventilation systems and insulation in each apartment and increased water conservation with new low-flow fixtures.

 The new building was designed as a stealth “Passive House”— meeting the highest energy efficiency goals on the planet without going through a complex Certification process on a project that had to be completed within 10 months for $165 per square foot.
 The new building is highly insulated with a fresh air ventilation system that captures heat leaving the building and continues to circulate fresh air throughout.